Michiko Miyagi: Chikara (2016–2017)

-Miyagi briefly competed in the American indpeendent scene.
+Miyagi briefly competed in the American independent scene.
 Initially she took part in the 2016 edition of Chikara's King of Trios tournament where she teamed up with Dash Chisako and Meiko Satomura.
 They started by defeating Heidi Lovelace and N_R_G in the first round, The Colony (Fire Ant, Silver Ant and Soldier Ant) in the quarter-finals, The Warriors Three (Oleg the Usurper, Princess KimberLee and ThunderFrog) in the semi-finals and Team JWP (Command Bolshoi, Hanako Nakamori and Manami Katsu) in the finals on September 4.
 At the 2017 edition of the event, Miyagi teamed up again with Chisako and Satomura, this time under the name of House Sendai Girls, succeeding in defeating House Xyberhawx (Nytehawk, Razerhawk and Sylverhawk) on the first rounds, House Seven Seas (Cajun Crawdad, Hermit Crab and Merlok) in the quarter-finals, Casa Dorada (Juan Francisco de Coronado, Cornelius Crummels and Sonny Defarge) in the semi-finals, but falling short to House Strong Style (Pete Dunne, Trent Seven and Tyler Bate) in the finals on September 5.